pystardust/ani-cli/README.md

 ### Installing from source

-*This method should work for any unix-like operating system and is a baseline for porting efforts.*
+*This method works for any unix-like operating system and is a baseline for porting efforts.*

 Install dependencies [(See below)](#dependencies-1)